Bipon-Roy/hotel-booking-application-client/README.md

 # Hotel Booking

 The Hotel Booking project is featuring firebase & JWT authentication, it provides secure access for users to book their favourite rooms and accommodations effortlessly.
-The project built with React (including React Router) Tailwind, Node, Express and MongoDb.

 -   Live_Link: https://hotel-booking-60b59.web.app